-Prunus hirtipes a member of the Rosacea family can be found on Wilson Walk.
+A member of the Rosaceae family, Prunus hirtipes can be found on Wilson Walk.

-This small tree discovered by E H Wilson in 1900 on the mountains of W Hubei and Sichuan at an altitude of 1500m was introduced into cultivation in 1907.
+This small tree was discovered by E H Wilson in 1900 on the mountains of W Hubei and Sichuan at an altitude of 1500m.
+It was introduced into cultivation in 1907.

 P. hirtipes has an elegant open shape and is quite small growing to about 12m.
 In the autumn it carries small red fruit.

 This deciduous tree with alternate simple leaves that are elliptical in shape turn red in autumn.
 A simple leaf is one that is entire, not split into sections.

 In Japan, the blooming of cherry trees is an event of great importance; weather reporters regularly give blossom forecasts.
 This event is known as hanami (flower viewing) and the cherry blossom is eagerly awaited each year, with hanami parties being organised as the blooms open.
 The practice started in the 8th century and hanami was the time to perform rituals to mark the start of the planting season.

 Why don’t you come along and mark the start of the planting season surrounded by blossom?